dekuNukem/traffic-cone-film-scanning/README.md

 If too loose, adjust the parameters and print a new one.

-Or just put in a few drops of superglue.
+Or just put in some superglue.

 ## Scanning Preparation